ARTICLE I - IDENTIFICATION OF THE CHAMBER

 ARTICLE VIII – OFFICERS

 Section 5.
-Treasurer.
-The Treasurer shall have the care and custody of all the funds and assets of the Chamber, and shall deposit said funds and liquid assets in the name of the Chamber in a bank to be identified by the Board and within the State of
+Treasurer: The Treasurer shall have the care and custody of all the funds and http://www.turkishuschamber.org/assets/front of the Chamber, and shall deposit said funds and liquid http://www.turkishuschamber.org/assets/front in the name of the Chamber in a bank to be identified by the Board and within the State of New York.
+At each Annual General Assembly Meeting, he shall present to the members, an annual report setting forth in full the financial condition of the Chamber.

 ARTICLE IX – CHAMBER’S EXECUTIVE MANAGER & EMPLOYEES